MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ring/nf-ring-netringgetpacketatindex.md

 ## -remarks

-This method is a convenient wrapper around [**NetRingGetElementAtIndex**](../ring/nf-ring-netringgetelementatindex.md).
-Client drivers should call this method when working with a packet ring instead of calling **NetRingGetElementAtIndex** directly.
+This function is a convenient wrapper around [**NetRingGetElementAtIndex**](../ring/nf-ring-netringgetelementatindex.md).
+Client drivers should call this function when working with a packet ring instead of calling **NetRingGetElementAtIndex** directly.

 ## -see-also